Talogy Assessment Tests Guide (2026)

 You can also visit our free Talogy Cubiks practice page or our free Talogy Caliper practice page to get a taste of the full preparation material.

 For ability-based tests, falling significantly below the required benchmark may prevent progression to the next hiring stage.
 However, personality and behavioral assessments are not pass / fail.
-They are used to determine fit and alignment rather than to eliminate candidates based on a single score.
+They're used to determine fit and alignment rather than to eliminate candidates based on a single score.

-Many Talogy assessments are benchmarked against role requirements, meaning there is rarely a universal cut-off score.
+Many Talogy assessments are benchmarked against role requirements, meaning there's rarely a universal cut-off score.
 A candidate may not progress in one hiring process but could achieve a suitable result for a different position with different requirements.

 Talogy assessment scoring depends on the specific test type.